Bulging Stomach When Sitting Up: Diastasis Recti Information and Exercises

-Information and exercises regarding Diastasis Recti which generally presents as a mid-line domed or bulging stomach when rising from a lying position but is not a hernia.
+Outline: Information and exercises regarding Diastasis Recti which generally presents as a mid-line domed or bulging stomach when rising from a lying position but is not a hernia.
 Diastasis Recti is not a hernia - a umbilical hernia and diastasis recti can co-exist, but are not related.
 In extreme cases, diastasis recti can be corrected during a cosmetic surgery procedure known as an abdominoplasty.

-No. The protruding bulge is called a Diastasis Recti and it is not a hernia - a umbilical hernia and diastasis recti can co-exist, but are not related.
+No. The protruding bulge is called a Diastasis Recti and it is not a hernia.
+A umbilical hernia and diastasis recti can co-exist, but are not related.

-Definition: Diastasis Recti, also known as, abdominal separation, divarication of the recti, rectus distension or recti split, is defined as a separation of the rectus abdominis muscle into right and left halves.
+Diastasis Recti, also known as, abdominal separation, divarication of the recti, rectus distension or recti split, is defined as a separation of the rectus abdominis muscle into right and left halves.
 Normally, the two sides of the muscle are joined at the linea alba at the body mid-line.
 It is essentially a cosmetic condition, with no associated morbidity or mortality.
 A diastasis recti may appear as a ridge running down the mid-line of the abdomen, anywhere from the xiphoid process to the umbilicus.
 It becomes more prominent with straining and may disappear when the abdominal muscles are relaxed.

 A Diastasis Recti is the widening of the gap between the 2 sections of the Rectus Abdominis (or 6 pack) abdominal muscle at the Linea Alba (mid-line connective tissue) at the front of the abdomen.
 The rectus abdominis muscle, also known as the "abs and lower abdominals," is a paired muscle running vertically on each side of the anterior wall of the human abdomen.
 There are two parallel muscles, separated by a mid-line band of connective tissue called the linea alba (white line).
-Diastasis Recti often reveals itself with pooching or doming of your stomach, sometimes making you appear as if you are pregnant - men included.
+Diastasis Recti often reveals itself with pooching or doming of your stomach - sometimes making you appear as if you are pregnant - men included.
 The condition is common in newborns

 Males can also develop the condition, often caused by heavy lifting, weight lifting, sudden weight gain, etc. When men have significant pain or associated hernias, a mesh repair can be performed, but typically with a scar placed from the breastbone to the umbilicus.
 Some cases of diastasis recti in men can be treated with physical therapy alone.
 You should discuss this with your doctor, who may be able to refer you to a physical therapist who can suggest strengthening exercises for your abdominal muscles.
 If exercises do not work, then you should talk to a plastic surgeon about a possible abdominoplasty, or "tummy tuck", procedure.

 Performing a Quick Test for Diastasis: